frictionlessdata/frictionless-py/docs/target/api-reference/README.md

   For more information, please check "Describing  Data" guide.
   It defaults to `['']`

+- `on_error?` _ignore|warn|raise_ - Define behaviour if there is an error in the
+  header or rows during the reading rows process.
+  It defaults to `ignore`.

 - `lookup?` _dict_ - The lookup is a special object providing relational information.
   For more information, please check "Extracting  Data" guide.